opsi-org/opsi-webgui/README.md

 ## Development
 The development with this project includes a complete dev environment.
 The built container includes a opsiconfd and the webgui.
-The opsiconfd will be available at the address https://localhost:4447 and the webgui at https://localhost:8888
+The opsiconfd will be available at the address https://localhost:4447 and the webgui at https://localhost:8888 with the username `adminuser` and password `adminuser`

 ### Environment
 * Requirements: Docker, VisualStudioCode with 'Remote - Container' extension